eFax Blog

 Moreover, EHRs provide a holistic view of a patient’s history to support accurate decision-making.
 They offer patient portal functionalities, allowing patients to access their health information to foster communication and trust.
 The improved patient experience empowers users to become more involved in their care plans, leading to better treatment outcomes.

-How To Orchestrate a Successful Transition
+How to Orchestrate a Successful Transition

 Transitioning from an EMR to an EHR is a substantial undertaking.
 Here are the key steps to achieve the best outcomes: